Official Sightseeing

 The Medieval Burgh: Glasgow’s First Steps as a City

-The year 1175 marked a turning point.
-King William the Lion granted Glasgow a royal charter, officially recognising it as a burgh.
-This allowed Glasgow to hold markets and manage its own affairs - an important milestone in the city’s development.
-This event is the reason behind the Glasgow 850 celebrations in 2025.
+The year 1175 was a real turning point for Glasgow.
+That’s when King William the Lion granted a royal charter, officially making Glasgow a burgh.
+With it came the right to hold markets and run its own affairs — a huge step in the city’s growth.
+It’s this moment that lies at the heart of the Glasgow 850 celebrations in 2025.

 Trade, Tobacco, and the Rise of Merchant Power